 Petroglyph at the external wall of Building IV.

-Furnace fragments and slag from Building V.
+Crucible and furnace fragments with slag adhesion from Building V.

 Marion Scheiblecker during the geophysical prospection in Area B.